Death Anxiety

 Here I am concerned with the effects of death anxiety on the internal dynamics of the individual.
 I shall argue that the fear of death is a primal source of anxiety.

-Yalom stakes his foundational claim that death anxiety is not derivative of other anxieties but is itself the primal source driving individual psychological dynamics.
+Yalom advances the foundational claim that death anxiety is not derivative of other anxieties but constitutes the primary dynamic force shaping internal psychological life.

 Yalom, Irvin D., Existential Psychotherapy, 1980thesis